VerumHades/vidmake/README.md

 A lightweight C# framework for programmatic video creation, inspired by [Manim](https://github.com/ManimCommunity/manim).
 Supports frame-by-frame rendering of drawable elements, animations via interpolators, and output to video through **FFmpeg**.

+For anybody interested in the inner workings you can find the developer documentation here: [Developer documentation](doc/DEVELOPER.md)

 ## Warning

 **Rendering scripts are not sandboxed.**